Fliplet/fliplet-cli/docs/Native-framework-changelog.md

 ---

+## Deprecated versions (apps built before 2019)

+Please note that these versions have limited support for newer Fliplet features.
+We encourage you to submit a new native update to your apps via the App Store or Google Play if you have users still running these versions of your app.

 ### Version 3.9.1 (December 10, 2018)

 - **All platforms**: Fixed an issue which caused some apps to crash when applying app updates under certain conditions

----

 ### Version 3.9.0 (October 3, 2018)

 - **All platforms**: Barcode scanner plugin added

----

-## Deprecated versions (prior to 3.9)

-Please note that these versions have limited support for newer Fliplet features.
-We encourage you to submit a new native update to your apps via the App Store or Google Play if you have users still running these versions of your app.

 ### Version 3.8.5 (August 29, 2018)